gvellut/jncep/README.md

 ### Font

-The tool copies into the epub the text obtained from J-Novel Club as is, simply adding a bit of styling.
+The tool copies into the EPUB the text obtained from J-Novel Club as is, simply adding a bit of styling.
 Depending on the font used by the ePub reader, some characters may not display.
-I have noticed it in a series where the string used as the scene separator is __♱__: My Kobo eBook reader would not show it with any of the fonts present on the device.
-In that case, it is possible to copy [Crimson Text](https://www.typewolf.com/site-of-the-day/fonts/crimson-text), the font used by J-Novel Club for its online reader, into the device.
-Then, selecting that font should result in all characters being visible.
+I have noticed it in a series where the string used as the scene separator is [♱](https://emojipedia.org/emoji/%E2%99%B1/) (East Syriac Cross): My Kobo eBook reader would not show it with any of the fonts present on the device.
+Using [Crimson Text](https://www.typewolf.com/site-of-the-day/fonts/crimson-text), the font used by J-Novel Club for its web reader, gave the same result.
+It turns out it was only rendered in the web reader by a fallback font, which on my Mac is Menlo (a monospace font by Apple).
+A next version of the tool will try to provide a solution for this (without having to copy fonts to the eBook reader or embed fonts in the EPUB).

 ## track